Cluster controller

 Upgrade cluster-controller

-Cluster controller supports auto-update out of the box and is enabled by default.
-However sometimes it cannot be updated due to changes in RBAC and requires manual upgrade.
+The cluster controller supports auto-update out of the box and is enabled by default.
+However, sometimes, due to changes in RBAC, it cannot be updated and requires a manual upgrade.

 helm repo update